 Adjustable Rate Mortgages benefit borrowers who:

-- Prefer a low initial interest rate and payment
+- Prefer a lower initial interest rate and payment

 - Move frequently

-- Expect to earn more in a few years
+- Expect to earn more income in a few years

 - Purchase, renovate, and resell properties